-- Next to precision, recall and fallout, literature mentions a few other measures.
-We will see more definitions when we consider the performance of machine learning tasks. - Total Recall: (how many relevant documents are in the collection?)
+- Next to precision, recall and fallout, literature names a few further measures.
+We will see more definitions when we measure the performance of machine learning tasks. - Total Recall: (how many relevant documents are in the collection?)

 It follows that:

 $$f \cdot p \cdot (1 - g) = r \cdot g \cdot (1 - p)$$